SidSays/apex-trigger-framework/README.md

+# Apex Trigger, Handler and Helper framework
-# Simple, Scalable & Maintainable apex framework
+## Simple, Scalable & Maintainable apex framework

 The last thing you want to hear is "an apex trigger framework", please bear with me or watch your favorite show instead !